Please read below to review our printing requirements to ensure that your prints will be to the highest quality possible:

 in the following formats

-providing fonts, they must be in .OTF or .TTF format
+(fonts must be in .OTF or .TTF format

 or we will not be able to adjust the artwork):